Legoland Windsor

 Website: https://www.legoland.co.uk/

-Every young child's desire is to visit Legoland.
+Every young child desires to visit Legoland.
 If you intend to travel there this summer or soon.
-Read about my review and experience of Legoland.
+Read my review and experience of Legoland.
 There are more than 55 attractions and rides available for a fun family day out.
-I hadn't been in who knows how long, though.
+I hadn't been in for who knows how long, though.
 In terms of theme parks, this was a spot to cross off the list of things to visit with my wife.

-We visited end of June, 23rd to be precise as it was during a working day and kids being at school, the queues were smaller than usual.
+We visited at the end of June, the 23rd to be precise.
+As it was during a working day and the school kids were at school, the queues were smaller than usual.
 At Legoland, you may find brand-new attractions like Mythica.
 I highly recommend Flight of the Sky Lion.
 You might have to wait a while, but it's well worth the experience.
 Whatever the age, Legoland Resort offers fun for the whole family.

 Top Tips about Legoland

-4. Plan your day ahead by listing what you want to see
+- Plan your day by listing what you want to see

-6. Bring your own food as food at the restaurants are quite pricey plus saves you time from exploring further
+- Bring your food, as the food at the restaurants is quite pricey, plus it saves you time from exploring further

-7. Arrive early (Doors open from 9:30 am) so you can choose the ride's with the longest queues first
+- Arrive early (Doors open from 9:30 am) so you can choose the rides with the longest queues first

-8. Choose a weekday and off public/school holidays, so you have more to enjoy the rides
+- Choose a weekday and off public/school holidays, so you have more time to enjoy the rides

 Legoland Experience

-In order to avoid the crowds of people waiting in line.
-I made the decision to attend on a day when there are no public or school holidays.
-Despite the fact that there weren't many lines there.
-I saw several individuals around who were on school trips and numerous parents with their kids.
+To avoid the crowds of people waiting in line.
+I decided to attend on a day when there are no public or school holidays.
+Even though there weren't many lines there.
+I saw several individuals around who were on school trips, and numerous parents with their kids.
 We took about two hours to drive to Windsor because of the heavy traffic.

-We headed directly to the rides with big lines because they were out of the way, but I had planned ahead by selecting all of the rides that were good to visit first through the Legoland app.
+We headed directly to the rides with big lines because they were out of the way, but I had planned by selecting all of the good rides to visit first through the Legoland app.
 Among them were Ninjago, Flight of the Sky Lion, and Viking River Splash.

 Rides & Attractions We Visited In a Day